-During the fall and spring semesters, campus interviews are arranged by the coordinator of student teaching and internships with public and charter schools from several parishes in the Greater New Orleans area.
-Interns are given the opportunity to indicate the school/parish(es) he/she is interested in interviewing.
+During the Fall and Spring semesters, campus interviews are arranged by the coordinator of student teaching and internships with public school systems from several parishes in the Greater New Orleans area.
+Student teachers are given the opportunity to indicate the parish(es) he/she is interested in interviewing.
 The coordinator of student teaching and internships will create and disseminate an interview schedule.
-Interns will be officially excused by UNO from their assigned school only during the time to complete their interviews.
-Interns must also comply with absentee policies established by the employing school district.
+Student teachers will be officially excused from their assigned school only long enough to complete their interviews.